 These Guidelines will have the greatest impact when considered as a whole at the outset of the policy and legislative development process, but can also be referred to as new issues arise and policy and legislation develops.
 Producing legislation will involve a number of initial policy decisions, but it will also involve countless decisions that must be taken as the legislation develops.
 Each decision has the potential to bring further issues to light.

 At a minimum, these Guidelines should be explicitly addressed at the following stages:

-- If policy decisions are sought—If policy decisions that will/may involve legislation raise design issues or depart from the principles in these Guidelines, these should be clearly explained and the advantages and disadvantages identified and assessed in policy papers to ensure Cabinet decision making is fully informed.
-It is also good practice to note under “legislative implications” in policy papers whether the proposal is likely to raise any further Guidelines issues during drafting and whether officials have worked or will work with LDAC on the proposals.
+- If policy decisions are sought—If policy decisions that will or may involve legislation raise design issues or depart from the principles in these Guidelines, these should be clearly explained.
+The advantages and disadvantages should be identified and assessed in policy papers to ensure Cabinet decision making is fully informed.
+It is also good practice to note under “legislative implications” in policy papers whether the proposal is likely to raise any further Guidelines issues during drafting and whether officials have worked, or will work, with LDAC on the proposals.

 - When draft legislation is submitted to the Cabinet Legislation Committee—The final step in designing legislation is to thoroughly check draft legislation as a whole against the principles in the Guidelines once it is close to introduction.
 This will help to identify any unintentional or unexpected issues that may have crept in during development.
 Ministers must indicate compliance with these Guidelines in Cabinet papers seeking approval to introduce a bill or to submit regulations to the Executive Council.
-Papers should explain and justify any departures from the Guidelines, as set out below.
+Papers should explain and justify any departures from the Guidelines.